HMS Antrim (D18): Affiliates as HMS Antrim

 As part of her relationship with County Antrim, she carried a piece of the Giant's Causeway mounted in the ship's main passageway, appropriately also named the Giant's Causeway.

 Commanding officers

-Notable commanding officers include D A Loram 1971-1973 and B G Young 1981-1983.
+Notable Royal Navy commanding officers include D A Loram 1971-1973 and B G Young 1981-1983.
+Chilean Navy commanding officers included A Cruz 1984-85 and J Chubretovch 2002.